acevif/xtm/README.md

 ## How to Use

 To view all commands type ```xtm -h``` or ```xtm --help``` in the terminal after it has been installed.

+## Want your template on xtm?

+All you need to do is make sure that the template.xctemplate is in the root folder of it's repository, and add a version.txt inside of the xctemplate folder.

+[Here](https://github.com/Camji55/DevMountain-Xcode-Template) is an example template that meets these requirements.

 ## Contributions